The Martini

 Calling cocktails “martinis” is like calling all comedians Lenny Bruce.
 Sure, we’d all like to be him, but there can be only one.

 A Martini contains only gin and dry vermouth (orange bitters is optional) and is garnished with olives or a lemon twist.
 Never vodka (that’s called a Kangaroo).
 Never onions (Gibson).
+And if you like it “bone dry, like Winston Churchill liked it,” you’re really just drinking chilled gin (and I judge you).

 Making a Martini can be intimidating.
 A drink with so few ingredients leaves no room for error.
 Over-pour, under dilute, stare too long at your guests with your mouth gaping and you’re asking for trouble (and a lot of uncomfortable guests).